All students are required to declare and complete the requirements of an academic major prior to receiving a degree.

 Students who are planning on a major in the College of Engineering and Applied Sciences should consult the Undergraduate Student Office in CEAS for advising on appropriate course selection.
 Students who pursue the business management major should contact the Office of Student Services in the College of Business for advisement.

-The School of Health Technology and Management offers three programs that students can declare as a major beginning in freshman year: clinical laboratory sciences, respiratory care, and health science.
+The School of Health Technology and Management offers four programs that students can declare as a major beginning in freshman year: clinical laboratory sciences, respiratory care, athletic training, and health science.
 Students in these programs are advanced to the upper-division level after successful completion of program prerequisites.